Crparedes/labsimplex/README.md

 <img src="man/figures/README-example3-1.png" width="75%" />

-For more information read the package manuals and vignette.
+For more information, read the package manual and vignette.